One Name, Many Voices

 2025

-Chairman of the MONDIACULT/UNESCO Experts Group on AI & Culture
+Chairman — MONDIACULT/UNESCO Experts Group on AI & Culture

 Paris & Barcelona